Matthew-Dove/ContainerExpressions/README.md

 By default errors aren't logged, but you can add your own logger that'll be ran each time the Try Container encounters an error.
 If you'd like to log any errors it's suggested you set up a logger at the start of the program, however you're able to change, or remove the error logger at any point in the program.
 Whatever logger is set at the time a Try container is created, is the logger that Container will use.
 It's suggested your logger is stateless to avoid runtime complications.
 The custom logger is a simple 'Action' that takes an 'Exception' as an argument.
-For example a logger in a console app might look like: `Try.SetExceptionLogger((ex) => Console.WriteLine(ex));`.
+For example a logger in a console app might look like: `Try.SetExceptionLogger(ex => Console.WriteLine(ex))` - or simply: `Try.SetExceptionLogger(Console.WriteLine)`.

 In the example below a `Widget` is persisted to disk in a fire, and forget fashion.
 Since the result of the save isn't used, the return type is `void`.
 The function lacks error handling, so it's lifted to a Try Container.